Skip to content

 What is a PEP?

 Portable Encapsulated Projects (PEPs) are standard format for biological sample metadata.
-A PEP is simply a yaml + csv file (or just csv) -- the CSV file is a sample table, while the YAML file provides project-level metadata and sample modifiers.
-PEPs are a common input for running workflows using tools such as Snakemake, Common Workflow Language, Looper, and other workflow systems.
+A PEP is simply a csv file representing a sample table, plus an optional YAML file for project-level metadata and sample modifiers.
 For more details, read the PEP specification.